kadaster/labs.kadaster.nl/stories/openels/index.md

 linguists could potentially use this data to analyse the spatial distribution of common toponym roots.
 The following example shows locations of places that have "holy" as part of the name.
 Obviously, the root "holy" is spelled differently in different languages.
-The Linked Data technology makes it possible to formulate a single query that can interogate the national endpoints in their native languages.
+The Linked Data technology makes it possible to formulate a single query that can interrogate the national endpoints in their native languages.
 In the example below, the following spellings are used: